ZaGrayWolf/root-s3-auth/Notes.md

 ### 2. Derive the Signing Key

-The signing key is derived through a chain of four HMAC-SHA256 operations, each building on the previous output:
+The signing key is not the raw secret — it is derived through a chain of four HMAC-SHA256 operations, each building on the previous output:

 ![AWSv4 Signing Key Derivation](sigv4-signing-key.png)